 If you’ve ever wanted to encourage introverts to join into conversations you may have found it hard.
 Perhaps you want the introvert in your team to speak up more, so you wonder how to engage introverts.
 Maybe you’re in a meeting and know the introvert has something great to say – but are not sure how to start them talking.

 What’s an introvert?

 An introvert is somebody that is happy to spend time on their own and is often energised by doing so.
 Introverts often find the ‘noise’ of random conversations (especially when there are several going on at once) draining of their energy.
 So they’ll often avoid the very conversations you want them to contribute to.

 Why don’t introverts jump straight into conversations?

 Introverts often don’t like joining in with what they perceive as irrelevant discussion, they will also process their thoughts before speaking (internal processing).
 This internal processing “gap” can lead many to think the introvert doesn’t have anything to say, it can also lead an introvert to feel slightly ashamed.
-Most introverts avoid discussions where there are big egos being thrown around, and the subject is (effectively) egotistical “willie waving”.
+Most introverts avoid discussions where big egos are being thrown around, and the subject is (effectively) egotistical “willie waving”.
 If you want an introvert to join in the conversation, you’re more likely to get a good response if you’re aware of their preferences.

 - Ask for their help, perhaps with a couple of relevant and structured questions.
 This will help an introvert see the purpose of their contribution.